 Depression can be debilitating, and by its very nature, is a barrier to performing any of the activities that would help decrease its burden.
 Depression is not simply a mood, but rather a significant condition.
 Full Living: A Psychotherapy Practice in Center City of Philadelphia, Pennsylvania, has talented clinicians throughout the Greater Philadelphia area, providing psychotherapy to overcome depression.
-Full Living offers a free initial consultation; to schedule, please email, call or reserve a time directly with the online booking system.
+Full Living offers a free initial consultation; to schedule, please email, or call.

 Feeling down or having the blues is such a common experience that many people have difficulty validating their struggle and hope it will eventually just go away.
 But depression isn’t just a bad mood that can be solved by thinking positively, or exercising, or getting some fresh air, as many on-lookers may urge you to do.
 Depression is a complex, multi-layered condition, and it seldom goes away without professional help.